DIGImend/digimend.github.io/support/howto/apps/synfig_studio/index.md

 ---
 title: Tablet setup in Synfig Studio
+summary: How to setup a tablet to work in Synfig Studio
 ---
 Synfig Studio is a free and open-source 2D animation software, designed as powerful industrial-strength solution for creating film-quality